 Botanical Name: Arnica montana.

 It has been used in folk medicine for ages, for its ability to speed the healing of tissues and as a remedy for various other ailments.

 Arnica montana is widely held to improve blood circulation, allowing oxygen to get to the cell faster.

-Used topically, Arnica Montana is touted as a great way to speed the healing of bruises and sprains, and it is used as an alternative treatment in sports related injuries of this type.
+Used topically, Arnica Montana is touted as a great way to speed the healing of bruises and sprains, and it is used as an alternative treatment in sports-related injuries of this type.

-Arnica Montana acts as an anti-inflammatory, and has even been indicated as a way to speed the absorption of internal bleeding back into the body.
+Arnica Montana acts as an anti-inflammatory and has even been indicated as a way to speed the absorption of internal bleeding back into the body.

 Arnica Montana is thought to be an effective herbal treatment for bacterial infections, including salmonella and listeria.
 Comprehensive testing has not been performed to prove or disprove this.